 We work to create a Hydrogen Skills Agenda

 The Working Group is steered by two co-chairs, one representing industry and one research.
-The co-chair is elected for a two-years mandate.
-The current co-chair elected in March 2022 is Professor Steinberger-Wilckens from the University of Birmingham.
+The co-chair is elected for a two-year mandate.
+On Hydrogen Europe Research’s side, the current co-chair elected in March 2022 is Professor Steinberger-Wilckens from the University of Birmingham.

 We participate in the Fuel Cells and Hydrogen Observatory